 Since the terrorist attacks of September 11, 2001, there have been a variety of initiatives intended to enhance vessel security.
-On November 25, 2002, the MTSA, came into effect.
+On November 25, 2002, the U.S. Maritime Transportation Security Act of 2002, or MTSA, came into effect.
 To implement certain portions of the MTSA, in July 2003 the USCG issued regulations requiring the implementation of certain security requirements aboard vessels operating in waters subject to the jurisdiction of the United States.
 The regulations also impose requirements on certain ports and facilities, some of which are regulated by the EPA.